-Number of New Products Launched and New Indications / Percentage of Product Sales Qualifying for Premium Pricing new indications
+Number of New Products Launched and New Indications / Percentage of Product Sales Qualifying for Premium Pricing

-Percentage of product sales qualifying for premium pricing
+- Number of new products launched and new indications - Percentage of product sales qualifying for premium pricing

 In 2020, the number of new products launched and new indications remained at a high level, with the launch of Chugai product Enspryng, additional indications for mainstay products Tecentriq and Kadcyla, and the expanded use of F1CDx as a companion diagnostic.
 On the other hand, there was a large decrease in the sales share of products qualifying for premium pricing as Avastin lost this status.